dyne/dnscrypt-proxy/README.markdown

 In any case, the dnscrypt protocol itself cannot do anything to prevent that, and it wasn’t designed to.
 It’s about authentication.
-Future versions may use ephemeral keys for each query in order to add to secrecy, but it’s not the case yet.

 It is not a VPN.
 And if you are using a VPN, you don’t need it (would you rather give all your data to one company or two?).